stancheff/pykdump/Doc/userdoc/xportshow.rst

 Print dev_pack info (-\\-devpack)
 ---------------------------------

-The '-\\-devpack option prints network packet details from the lists viz. ptype_all and ptype_base containing protocol handlers for generic and specific packet types::
+The '-\\-devpack' option prints network packet details from the lists viz. ptype_all and ptype_base containing protocol handlers for generic and specific packet types::